Antimaterieman/lucidity-alarm/readme.md

 - provide at least some audio files

 **todo**
+- add piping out of and into np arrays to python sox, so that pysndfx can be replaced
 - make GUI and add button to add it to autostart and make it minimizable to the system tray
 - collect audiorecordings for lucid dream induction from members of lucid dreaming forums
 - make sure it works on windows